g45t345rt/do-counter-sharding/README.md

 #### Global Worker

-`/global/reset/:counterName` reset specifc counter from global
+`POST` `/global/reset/:counterName` reset specific counter from global
-`/global/counters` view global counters from global DurableObject storage
+`GET` `/global/counters` view global counters from global DurableObject storage
-`/global/writes` display write events from all shards (useful for understanding how it works)
+`GET` `/global/writes` display write events from all shards (useful for understanding how it works)
-`/global/shardWrites` display write counts with sum total
+`GET` `/global/shardWrites` display write counts with sum total
-`/global/shards` view shards current count
+`GET` `/global/shards` view shards current count

 #### Shard Worker

-`/shard/:shardNumber/counters` view current shard counters `/shard/:shardNumber/write` write to global manually (useful if there was a bug and `exceedMaxCount or afterNoIncrement` did not hit)
+`GET` `/shard/:shardNumber/counters` view current shard counters `POST` `/shard/:shardNumber/write` write to global manually (useful if there was a bug and `exceedMaxCount or afterNoIncrement` did not hit)

 #### Worker

-`/increment/:counterName` increment a global counter by dispatching work to other shards
+`POST` `/increment/:counterName` increment a global counter by dispatching work to other shards
-`/counters` view global counters from KV
+`POST` `/increments` increment global multiple counters from shards `GET` `/counters` view global counters from KV

 ### From Stub perspective